SAMPLE LOGIC MODERN ANIMATED PERCUSSION

 Sample Logic is well known for their line of unique step animator arpeggiators, used in pioneering titles like Gamelan, Cinematic Keys and Bohemian.
 The new Modern Animated Percussion borrows core functionality from the engine to take percussion looping in a whole new direction.

 Sample Logic titles are always very enjoyable to review, if somewhat ambiguous in nature.
-This new title is clearly focused on sound design, soundtracks and game music producers, so while sound quality will be important, a comprehendible and uncomplicated workflow will be paramount.
+This new title is clearly focused on sound design, soundtracks and game music producers, so while sound quality will be important, a comprehensible and uncomplicated workflow will be paramount.